The standard of education and schools in Greece is generally considered excellent, with engaged teachers and a low dropout rate.

 Special-needs education in Greece

-Greece's policies for special-needs education are largely focused on the integration of students with special needs into mainstream schooling.
-There are various levels of assistance available, depending on the child's needs.
+Greece’s policies for special-needs education are largely focused on integrating students with special educational needs into mainstream schooling.
+Depending on the child’s needs, various levels of assistance are available.

 Tutors in Greece